-- (a) The employee can be warned so that he himself can make necessaryattempts to improve his performance.
+- (a) The employee can be warned so that he himself can make necessary attempts to improve his performance.
 But this is not enough or proper. - (b) Through mutual discussions with employees, the steps required to improve performance are identified and initiated.
 The reasons for low performance are identified and initiated.
 The reasons for low performance should be probed.
 The employee is taken into confidence and motivated for better performance.
 Training, coaching, counselling, and so on, are examples of corrective actions that help to improve performance.

-- 1. What is performance appraisal? - 2.
-How does performance appraisal facilitate self-development? - 3.
-How does performance appraisal serve as an administrative tool?
+- 1. What is a performance appraisal? - 2.
+What does performance appraisal include?

-PERFORMANCE APPRAISAL METHODS
+10.3 PERFORMANCE APPRAISAL METHODS AND MBO APPROACH